xarray-contrib/xarray.dev/src/posts/xarray-biology/index.md

 Make sure to **ask for help** when you need it.
 To do so:

 - Post on forums (e.g., [image.sc](https://forum.image.sc/), or the [Xarray Github Discussions](https://github.com/pydata/xarray/discussions))
+As part of my role as an "Xarray community Developer" I'm always happy to talk to you about whether Xarray might be a good fit for your biology data.
+Please reach out if you have a question!
+I'm `@ianhi` on most platforms.
+You can also join our new Xarray in Biology

-- Join the new Xarray for Biology office hours [TODO LINK]
+- Join the new Xarray for Biology [office hours](https://xarray-contrib.github.io/xarray-for-bio/getting-help.html#office-hours)
-- Book one on one time with Ian [TODO LINK]
+- Book one on one time with Ian [here](https://calendar.app.google/xdjhynWycxE3okk68).

 **Share** how you did it with your colleagues and report bugs and feature requests to Xarray.

 If you have a success story, then you should tell people about it!
-For example, by submitting a short blog post here.
+For example, by submitting a short blog post [here](https://github.com/xarray-contrib/xarray.dev/issues).

 ### What can the Xarray-Bio Community do?